Master of Philosophy

 - Writing and publishing their research work.

-The main research areas which have been recognised and progressively growing up in UTM AIS, but not limited to the following areas are:
+The main research areas which have been recognised and progressively growing up, but not limited to the following areas are:

 - Software Design, Development, Analysis and, Testing